cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 - **Kustomization:** Handles fetching, decrypting, building, validating, and applying Kustomize overlays or plain Kubernetes manifests.

-It consumes artifacts from the source-controller and can be triggered by the notification-controller.
+It consumes artifacts from the source-controller and integrates with the notification-controller for alerting and reconciliation.

 #### helm-controller